Wildflower-Condominium-Association/Wildflower-Governing-Documents/declarations (exhibits a to e).md

 EXHIBIT A
-TO THE CONDOMINIUM DECLARATION
-FOR THE WILDFLOWER CONDOMINIUMS
+TO THE CONDOMINIUM DECLARATION FOR THE WILDFLOWER CONDOMINIUMS

-LEGAL DESCRIPTION OF THE REAL PROPERTY
-SUBMITTED TO THE WILDFLOWER CONDOMINIUM REGIME
+LEGAL DESCRIPTION OF THE REAL PROPERTY SUBMITTED TO THE WILDFLOWER CONDOMINIUM REGIME FIRST PHASE

-FIRST PHASE
-All that portion of Lot 2, Westfield Second Filing, a subdivision of a part of the Southeast quarter of Section 7, Township I South, Range 69 West of the 6th P.M., City of Louisville, County of Boulder, State of Colorado, described as follows:
+All that portion of Lot 2, Westfield Second Filing, a subdivision of a part of the Southeast quarter of Section 7, Township 1 South, Range 69 West of the 6th P.M., City of Louisville, County of Boulder, State of Colorado, described as follows:
-Beginning at the Northeast corner of said Lot 2, Westfield Second Filing thence Southwesterly 37.50 feet along the arc of a curve to the left and along the Northwesterly line of said Lot 2 to a point tangent, said curve having a radius of 1232.77 feet, a central angle of 01°44'34" and is subtended by a chord that bears South 61°48'35" West, 37.50 feet; thence South 60°56'18" West, 83.85 feet along the Northwesterly Tine of said Lot 2; thence Southwesterly, 63.44 feet along the arc of a curve to the right and along the Northwesterly line of said Lot 2, said curve having a radius of 5353.90 feet, a central angle of 00°40'44" and is subtended by a chord that bears South 61°16'40" West, 63.44 feet; thence South 28°34'10" East, 86.15 feet;thence North 89°05'53" East, 77.05 feet; thence South 00054'07" East, 174.25 feet; thence North 89°05'531,1 East, 249.12 feet to a point on the Southeasterly line of said Lot 2; thence North 00054'07" West, 13.76 feet along the Southeasterly line of said Lot 2; thence North 35000'00" East, 85.00 feet along the Southeasterly line of said Lot 2; thence North 37°15'00" West, 124.00 feet along the Northeasterly line of said Lot 2; thence South 89°05'53" West, 90.00 feet along the Northeasterly line of said Lot 2; thence North 30°54'04" West, 178.33 feet along the Northeasterly line of said Lot 2 to the Point of Beginning.
+Beginning at the Northeast corner of said Lot 2, Westfield Second Filing thence Southwesterly 37.50 feet along the arc of a curve to the left and along the Northwesterly line of said Lot 2 to a point tangent, said curve having a radius of 1232.77 feet, a central angle of 01°44'34" and is subtended by a chord that bears South 61°48'35" West, 37.50 feet; thence South 60°56'18" West, 83.85 feet along the Northwesterly line of said Lot 2; thence Southwesterly, 63.44 feet along the arc of a curve to the right and along the Northwesterly line of said Lot 2, said curve having a radius of 5353.90 feet, a central angle of 00°40'44" and is subtended by a chord that bears South 61°16'40" West, 63.44 feet; thence South 28°34'10" East, 86.15 feet; thence North 89°05'53" East, 77.05 feet; thence South 00°54'07" East, 174.25 feet; thence North 89°05'53" East, 249.12 feet to a point on the Southeasterly line of said Lot 2; thence North 00°54'07" West, 13.76 feet along the Southeasterly line of said Lot 2; thence North 35°00'00" East, 85.00 feet along the Southeasterly line of said Lot 2; thence North 37°15'00" West, 124.00 feet along the Northeasterly line of said Lot 2; thence South 89°05'53" West, 90.00 feet along the Northeasterly line of said Lot 2; thence North 30°54'04" West, 178.33 feet along the Northeasterly line of said Lot 2 to the Point of Beginning.

-Pr-
-Sm le
-EXHIBIT BPage One of Two
+EXHIBIT B
-TO THE CONDOMINIUM DECLARATION
-FOR THE WILDFLOWER CONDOMINIUMS
+TO THE CONDOMINIUM DECLARATION FOR THE WILDFLOWER CONDOMINIUMS

-THE WILDFLOWER CONDOMINIUMS
-SCHEDULE OF PERCENTAGE INTERESTS IN THE COMMON ELEMENTS (FIRST PHASE)
+THE WILDFLOWER CONDOMINIUMS SCHEDULE OF PERCENTAGE INTERESTS IN THE COMMON ELEMENTS (FIRST PHASE)

 Subject to the provisions of ARTICLE TWELVE of the Declaration, each Unit in the Project is hereby vested with an undivided percentage interest in and to the Common Elements as set forth below:

 FINISHED SQ.
 FT.
 PERCENTAGE
 UNIT NUMBERPER APARTMENT INTEREST PER UNIT
 CA-1 938 6.08